zkny/crudengine/README.md

 ### /tableheaders/:model
->  Get the keys, aliases and descriptions for the schema and for the subschemas (refs to other schemas).
+>  Get the keys, names, descriptions and other meaningful properties for the schema and for the subschemas (refs to other schemas).
 * Methods: GET
 * Returns: Array of Objects
 ```javascript